tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 Wait while the installation proceeds and press enter when prompted.

-When the startup disk preference pane opens, click the lock to make changes, select the appropriate option in the boot picker, then press Restart.
+When the Startup Disk preference pane opens, click the lock to make changes, select the appropriate option in the boot picker, press Restart, then enter your password again.
 The system will have to think for several seconds once restart is pressed; be patient.

-Once the startup disk preference pane closes, read the final advice and press enter to shut down the system when prompted.
+Once the Startup Disk preference pane closes, read the final advice and press enter to shut down the system when prompted.

-Boot into recovery mode as directed and select the new option in the boot picker.
+Boot into recovery mode as directed and select the new NixOS option in the boot picker.
 Follow the prompts and enter your administrator password.
 The local policy update will take several seconds to complete.
-Select that you want to set a custom boot object and put your system to permissive security mode, enter your administrator username (the one you put in the password for earlier) and password, then reboot when prompted.
+Once complete, select that you want to set a custom boot object and put your system to permissive security mode, enter your administrator username (the one you put in the password for earlier) and password, then reboot when prompted.

-If everything went well, you will restart into U-Boot with the Asahi Linux logo on-screen.
+If everything went well, you will restart into U-Boot with the Asahi Linux and U-Boot logos on-screen.
 Shut the system down by holding the power button, then proceed to the next step.

 ## Installation